Applications for the fifth edition of the Young Masters Art Prize are now open!

 Fee: £35 (+VAT if applicable) to apply with 4 artworks.

-Shortlisted artists will be announced on 29 June 2019.
+Shortlisted artists will be announced in July 2019.

 Shortlisted artists will need to deliver work to London between 9-26 September 2019.